Healthy Harold wants to know R U OK?

-Harold knows the last two years have been very hard for many kids because of the restrictions and uncertainty caused by Covid-19, and he wants to help you look after each other.
+Harold knows the last two years have been very hard for many kids because of Covid-19, floods and other challenges, and he wants to help you look after each other.

-So, Healthy Harold and his friends at Life Education have teamed up with RU OK? so we can all learn how we can care for our friends.
+So, Healthy Harold and his friends at Life Ed have teamed up with R U OK? so we can all learn how we can care for our friends.

 Harold said there was an easy way to remember how to be a supportive friend: ALEC.